pulumi/workshops/aws-getting-started-cicd/README.md

 ### First deployment

-Let's deploy our Pulumi program using `local` stack via the terminal.
+✅ Deploy the Pulumi program using `local` stack via the terminal by running the following commands:

 ```bash
 # Check you're logged into Pulumi Cloud